foben/RepData_PeerAssessment1/PA1_template.md

 ## What is mean total number of steps taken per day?

-Calcualte the sum of steps for each day:
+Calculate the sum of steps for each day:

 ```r
 stepsPerDay <- tapply(data$steps, data$date, sum, na.rm =TRUE)